pakcryptorg/pk_blog/about.markdown

 **Research & Development:** The society aims to foster world-class cryptography research and development, develop core competencies, advocate for sustained funding, and promote high-quality publications.
 The society guides career paths, establishes a collaboration platform, provides mentorship and support to young minds, and advocates for government and industry support for cryptography research.

 **Scientific Exchange:** We organize annual cryptography meetings, conferences, and competitions for members and the wider cryptography community.
 We facilitate international training and networking opportunities to help members and the wider cryptography community advance their knowledge and skills.

-We hope you find our website informative and engaging.
-If you have any questions or would like to get involved, please contact us.

 ![Closing](.{{site.baseurl}}/assets/images/about.jpg)